iamkenos/fragile/docs/DETAILED_GUIDE.md

 2. [Creating mocks](#creating-mocks)
 3. [Configurations](#configurations)

-For simplicity, all the examples shown below will be the same ones you get from running the `whistle` command.
+For simplicity, all the examples shown below will be the same ones you get from running the `samples` command.

 ## CLI tool